christian-7/MultiColorSPR/README.md

 - particle filtering and image generation

 To generte a 3D reconstruction from the input 2D particle library, follow the instructions provided in `SPR from SMLM in Scipion`.

+Dual-color particle datasets are co-oriented (for proteins with a shared symmetry axis) and reconstructed in Scipion as described in `SPR from SMLM in Scipion`.
+Axial translation can be calculated using `CC_Image_Alignment.m`.

 ### General Information